stratosphereips/shouldiclick_datasets/README.md

 ************************************************
 # Civilshpere Evil Twin Dataset (CETD)
 CETD was generated on Novemeber 2019 for reserach experiments for [https://www.shouldiclick.org/][2] under the [CivilSphere Project](https://www.civilsphereproject.org/).
 CETD contains 2 classes of samples: evil twin websites and legitimate websites.
 The raw data of CETD can be found [https://mcfp.felk.cvut.cz/publicDatasets/ShouldIClickDatasets/][3].
-This repo contains data models generated from the CETD dataset by features (feature-set-1, feature-set-2) described in the diploma thesis for shouldiclick <link>.
+This repo contains only data models generated from the CETD dataset by features (feature-set-1, feature-set-2, DOM-1, DOM-2) described in the diploma thesis for shouldiclick <link>.

 #### Basic stats:
 * Classes